Dif Juz: Present

 The band never officially disbanded.
 However, due to health issues, neither Dave Curtis nor Bromley were able to devote the time needed to the band, and this led to a "slow dissolve".
-For a time, the band continued with bass player Scott Rodger who performed recorded with the band on "Out of The Trees" and subsequent touring, but the spark seemed to be diminishing.
+For a time, the band continued with bass player Scott Rodger who performed and recorded with the band on "Out of The Trees" and subsequent touring, but the spark seemed to be diminishing.
 The final step to dissolution occurred when Thomas became a touring drummer for The Jesus and Mary Chain.

 Thomas has also worked with Butterfly Child, Moose, Felt, Cocteau Twins, The Wolfgang Press and April March.
 In 2017 Thomas joined with Simon Raymonde (former Cocteau Twins) under the name of Lost Horizons, releasing music via the Bella Union label.
-Bromley is currently performing in a band called The Children.
+Bromley lives in Louisville, Kentucky where he hosts his weekly radio show, Outernational with Sir Basil Bromley, on ARTxFM and continues to release solo material.
+He has been a major influence on many of the bands that are based in Louisville and often performs with an outfit called The Children.
+Bromley is seen as a major contributor to the dub and reggae scene in Louisville.
 Dave Curtis spent some time collaborating with the Wolfgang Press, This Mortal Coil and Tranquil Trucking Company.